Sincide/nixos-config/README.md

 # NixOS Configuration

-This repository contains my NixOS setup built around the Hyprland window manager.
-It is organised as a flake so multiple machines can reuse the same configuration.
+This repository contains my personal NixOS setup built around the Hyprland window manager.
+The configuration is packaged as a flake so it can be reused on multiple machines with minimal changes.

 ## Features